Care & Sizing

 - For any other stains, soak the garment in warm water mixed with a little bit of pH neutral soap, then hand wash and lay flat to dry.

-- Naturally dyed pieces will feel a little stiff at first, but will soften up with wear and washing.
+- Naturally dyed pieces might feel a little stiff at first, but will soften up with wear and washing.

 Pilling: To take care of any pilling, we suggest using a defuzzing comb or a sweater stone.

 Hanging: We suggest you refrain from hanging your pieces.
 These pieces can and may stretch out if you hang them.
 If your pieces have stretched out at all, don’t fear, you can easily revive the fabric by giving it a little steam from a steamer or an iron.

 Steaming: If you’re streaming your sweater with an iron, be sure to keep the iron a couple of inches away from the garment, just let the steam lightly get into the fibers.
 You do not want to press the iron on the garment.
 It is best to keep the garment laying flat as you do this, if it’s hanging, this will encourage the garment to stretch out.